 Design experience and education.
 According to Career Explorer, a bachelor’s degree is required to become an interior designer.
 Interior designers’ education usually includes courses in topics like project management, drafting, design, space planning, and 3-D imaging.
 Several states require interior designers to earn an interior design license, and this formal training may be a requirement, depending on the state’s laws.
 In contrast, there is no formal education required to become an interior decorator.

 Problem solving skills.
-Problems are sure to arise in any design job, so designers need to be creative and able to come up with solutions to any problems that they may encounter.
+Problems are sure to arise in any design job, so designers need to be creative and come up with solutions to any problems they may encounter.
 Some of these problems may occur with pressing deadlines, so the ability to think creatively even when under pressure is also important.

 Common startup costs for an interior design business include:

 - Contracts (usually developed by or purchased from a lawyer)

 - Business vehicle, like an SUV, if a personal vehicle isn’t already available

 - Supplies for each job (These are typically financed out of a down payment the client makes)